netket/netket/docs/docs/getting_started.rst

 The flag :code:`--pre` tells pip to also install pre-release versions.
 As NetKet 3 is in beta, this is necessary.

 If you want to run NetKet on a GPU, you must install a GPU-compatible :code:`jaxlib`.
-For that, we advise you to look at the instructions on `jax repository <https://github.com/google/jax#pip-installation>`_, however at the time of writing, this means you should run the following command:
+For that, we advise you to look at the instructions on `jax repository <https://github.com/google/jax#pip-installation-gpu-cuda>`_, however at the time of writing, this means you should run the following command:

 .. code:: bash

-    pip install -U jax jaxlib==X.XX.XX+cudaYYY -f https://storage.googleapis.com/jax-releases/jax_releases.html
+    pip install --upgrade "jax[cuda111]" -f https://storage.googleapis.com/jax-releases/jax_releases.html

-where X.XX.XX should be a recent jaxlib version and YYY the cuda version installed on your computer.
-At the time of writing, Netket was tested with X=0.1.62 and cuda=111
+Where the jaxlib version must correspond to the version of the existing CUDA installation you want to use.
+Refer to jax documentation to learn more about matching cuda versions with python wheels.

 To query the installed `netket` version you can run the following command in your shell

 .. code:: bash